Bassoon Concerto (Weber): II. Adagio

-Operatic lyricism saturates this movement, which is in the subdominant B flat major and in 3/8 time.
+Operatic lyricism saturates this movement, which is in the subdominant B♭ major and in 3/8 time.
 Composed first, the slow movement reminds one strongly of Italian opera.
-Of the Adagio, Waterhouse says, “The theatrical atmosphere is maintained by an almost operatic cantilena, which should be compared with certain slow soprano arias from his operas.”
+Of the Adagio, Waterhouse says, "The theatrical atmosphere is maintained by an almost operatic cantilena, which should be compared with certain slow soprano arias from his operas."
 The melody could easily be sung and is arguably one of the most beautiful melodies written for the solo bassoon.
 Characteristic of Weber's compositional style in general is his frequent use of the appoggiatura.
-According to Dent, this is one of Weber's “two favourite mannerisms,” the other being the dotted rhythm featured heavily in the first movement.
+According to Dent, this is one of Weber's "two favourite mannerisms," the other being the dotted rhythm featured heavily in the first movement.
 The appoggiatura began as a nuance to express great emotion when singing, so it is appropriate and moving in its use here.
 Weber was also adept at experimenting with timbre and color in his orchestration.
 In a middle section of this movement, the solo bassoon plays in a three part texture with two horns, and the sound is unusual but striking.
 The movement ends with the work's only cadenza, which is decidedly operatic and which Weber wrote himself.

 III.
 Rondo: Allegro

 The final movement returns to F major and is a lighthearted rondo in 2/4 time.
 The main theme is impish and catchy, which makes it easy to identify when it appears many times later in the movement.
 We return to the mercurial mood swings of the first movement, alternating dolce and con fuoco sections like before, but with the new markings espressivo and scherzando as well.
 Jähns names humor as the governing quality of this movement.
 Perhaps the most interesting moment is the transition before the third iteration of the opening theme.
-Of this spot, Waterhouse states that “devices such as augmentation, fragmentation, [and] hesitation make this return to the main theme perhaps the most witty section of the entire work.”
+Of this spot, Waterhouse states that "devices such as augmentation, fragmentation, [and] hesitation make this return to the main theme perhaps the most witty section of the entire work."
 At the end of the piece after the final statement of the theme, the bassoonist engages in a flurry of scales and arpeggios, showing off in one of the bassoon repertoire's flashiest and most virtuosic finales.